svijayakumar32/e-Photosynthesis-rice/Parameterisation/Rubisco_Parameters/README.md

 ## Temperature response of Rubisco activation state using quadratic polynomial fit (Fig 4A, Makino and Sage, 2007)

-- see `Temperature-response-of-Rubisco-activation-in-rice.R` for details)
+- see `Temp-resp-Rubisco-activation.R` for details)

 Ru_Act = - 0.0007851 * Tp ^2 + 0.0319 * Tp + 0.5233;